Commence your induction

-Host Employer means any Client to whom you have been assigned, and for whom Globe has directed you to perform work, from time to time as specified in the Offer issued to you or in any subsequent notice given by Globe to you.
+Host Employer means any Client or related entity to whom you have been assigned, and for whom Globe has directed you to perform work, from time to time as specified in the Offer issued to you or in any subsequent notice given by Globe to you.

 Offer means the written or verbal offer outlining Globe’s offer to engage you for any relevant Assignment.

 NES means the National Employment Standards in the Act.